vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/live-streaming-with-picamera2-raspberry-pi.md

 - Cleaning up these segments after live streaming is shut down
 - Optionally converting the live streaming to VOD on shutdown
 - Optionally, all of this could be turned on and off via event from the client to the MQTT broker.

-Here is what we are going to build

 In this notes we will walk through how to do that locally., i.e. on the `localhost`.
 Deploying all the things is the matter for another note: